Small society lotteries

-Small society lotteries do not require a licence but must be registered with the local authority in the area where the principal office of the society is located.
-Details of registration requirements and procedures should be available from the licensing department of the relevant local authority.
+Details of registration requirements and procedures can be obtained from the licensing department of the relevant local authority.